Co-Authored by:

 Assessment of Learning Image: The example used during the webinar is of Ms. Pangelinan discussing with her students the learning based on the criteria for evaluation and determining the extent to which their learning goals have been met.

+The presentation slides are available here.
 The recording of the presentation can be found here.